For further comments or to arrange an interview, contact Head of Communications Kate Andrews: email@example.com | 07584 778207

 Ofsted regulations around childcare are some of the harshest in Europe, and it’s those requirements, including stringent qualification requirements and low mandatory child-to-staff ratios, that have caused prices to skyrocket.

 "The Tories' commitment to more childcare spending will probably just reenforce the vicious cycle of high costs; to truly tackle the price of childcare, the sector must be deregulated.

 For more information, read ASI report "The Green Noose: An analysis of Green Belts and proposals for reform", which looks at the Green Belt’s impact on England’s housing shortage.

-The Adam Smith Institute is an independent free market think tank based in London.
+The Adam Smith Institute is an free market, libertarian think tank based in London.
 It advocates classically liberal public policies to create a richer, freer world.